18F/unit-testing-node/_pages/components/slack-client.md

 npm ERR!
 Test failed.
 See above for more details.
 ```

 Whoops!
-Now that we've actually launched a working server, our test for the
+Now that you've launched a working server, the test for the error case
-error case now fails.
-To rectify this, we can create `Config` and
+fails.
+To rectify this, create `Config` and `SlackClient` instances local to
-`SlackClient` instances local to this one test to simulate an unreachable
+this one test to simulate an unreachable server:
-server:

 ```js
     it('should fail to make a request if the server is down', function() {